In an era where subscription based services are king, Goby is one to seriously consider for your dental health.

 - Box contents

 - Subscription service

 - No pressure sensor to alert you when brushing to hard

 - Design – brush does not stand upright without stand

 The 3 BIG Question about the Goby electric toothbrush

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Goby toothbrush.
-If we have missed something, let us know in the comments.
+If we have missed something, let me know in the comments.

 1. Is there anything drastically wrong with this toothbrush?

 It has many of the basics of an electric toothbrush covered.

 The brush cleans well, feels good in the hand, has an OK battery life and is not bogged down with unnecessary features.